asallai/Test_Automation_with_Selenium_Webdriver_and_Java/README.md

-Practicing...
+Just practicing...
-Test Automation with Selenium Webdriver and Java based on Alex Siminiuc's cours. https://www.linkedin.com/in/alexsiminiuc/
+Test Automation with Selenium Webdriver and Java.
+Based on Alex Siminiuc's course. https://www.linkedin.com/in/alexsiminiuc/